Tastemade is a lifestyle network that offers food programming, recipes and experiences. Chefs can sign up to offer the experiences online or in person

 Husl$core: $$$$$

-Commissions & fees: Paid by client
+Commissions & fees: paid by clients, not cooks

 Where: Nationwide